Eyelid Surgery Specialist

 THE EYELIDS SHOW THE FIRST SIGNS OF AGING

 The appearance of the eyes are often viewed as the ‘window to the soul’ of the individual.
 Their ability to reflect a wide range of emotions adds a great deal to one’s facial expressions.
 Unfortunately, the eyes and forehead are also the first to show the signs of the aging process.
 From the development of fine wrinkles and puffiness around the eyes in the thirties and forties to more wrinkles, bags under the eyes, and deep forehead creases by the fifties and sixties, the appearance of being tired and aging around the eyes is unavoidable.
 Long-term exposure to the sun and smoking also accelerates this process.
-Fortunately, a variety of rejuvenating surgical procedures for the eyelids exists today to combat this inevitable facial problem.
+Botox and other injectable treatments provide superb wrinkle reduction effects of the forehead and around the eyes but are usage to get rid of redundant and loose tissues.
+Fortunately, a variety of rejuvenating surgical procedures for the eyelids exists today to combat this ubiquitous facial aging concern.

 UPPER EYELID LIFT (Upper Blepharoplasty)

 The upper eyelid primarily develops an excess amount of skin as one ages.
 The skin creates an upper eyelid roll and eventual a hooding effect if enough develops to hang down onto one’s eyelashes.
 The weight of the eyelid may be sufficient enough that it creates upper visual field obstruction.